 Co-creation and the law

 Many factors contribute to how co-creation practices are situated in particular socio-political contexts.
 One of these factors is the applicable legal framework.
 The law does not just either foster or hinder co-creation but allows, enables, complicates or prohibits specific elements of it.
+Here, we have identified the following three legal areas as particularly relevant.
+By klicking on one of these areas, you will be directed to our findings and recommendations for different stakeholders at the European and the national level.

 I would like to know more about…